 Caught in a dilemma, whether online learning is beneficial or not?
 Stuck between the idea of choosing online training over one-on-one interaction?
-Tired of seeing yourself wandering behind the thoughts of wasting holidays by just overthinking on this subject?
-No worry!
-Let us have deep insight into all this.
+Tired of seeing yourself wandering behind the thoughts of wasting holidays by just overthinking about this?
+No worries!
+Let us give you a deep insight into all this.

-Virtual training is a feature in the modern education system by which the students are taught by the mentors/ teachers by connecting virtually, via video calls or voice calls.
+Virtual training is a feature in the modern education system through which the students are taught by the mentors/ teachers by connecting virtually, via video calls or voice calls.
 It calls for training the students in their particular field through the medium of the internet.
 Currently, colleges, schools, and even internships are being held virtually.
-Many people are doing work from home jobs.
+Many people are working from home.
 Various webinars, events are being held virtually.
-Where the speaker/mentor arranges a meeting and all the audience join via invites.
+Where the speaker/mentor arranges a meeting and all the audience joins via invites.

-Now, as it has been inferred that education is continuing through online mode.
-Many of us would think if it is better than the previous education system or not where the teacher was present in front of us and it was much easy to communicate.
-Or this mode is better where we can save our money by not travelling, by not buying uniforms etc. A lot of questions arise about which form of education is recommended.
-I would like to clear this by talking on its challenges and solutions.
+Now, it has been inferred that education is continuing through online mode.
+Many of us would wonder if it is better than the previous education system or not, where the teacher was present in front of us and it was much easier to communicate.
+Or this mode is better where we can save our money by not traveling, by not buying uniforms etc. A lot of questions arise about which form of education is recommended.
+I would like to clear this by talking about its challenges and solutions.

 - Connection issue: The first and foremost obstacle we face is this.
-Many a time while connecting over calls, we face internet issues.
+Many times while connecting over calls, we face internet issues.
 Signals come and all of a sudden disappear.
-Many important talks get missed.
+Many important tasks get missed.
 Recently, many universities are conducting online exams.
-What if while giving exams, someone faces connectivity issue and all the answers get vanished.
-These are some problems that occur and will occur.
+What if while giving exams, someone faces a connectivity issues and all the answers vanish.
+These are some problems that occur no matter what.

-- Lack in analysing gestures: In the classroom-mode of education, the gestures and the clues of both the teacher and the student are seen.
+Lack in analysing gestures: In the classroom mode of education, the gestures and the clues of both the teacher and the student are seen.
 As if, the student has got what the teacher is conveying or the teacher analyses if the student is listening or not.
 The gestures and posture state that all.
-But in online and virtual training method this has reduced somehow.
-There is no effective communication among the listener and the receiver and hence the content gets lost.
+But in online and virtual training methods this has reduced somehow.
+There is no effective communication between the listener and the receiver and hence the content gets lost.